fjljlzy/Algorithm-LeetCode/README.md

-# Learning-LeetCode-Like-Rookie
+# Learning Data Structure and Algorithms Like a Rookie

-This repo will record my learning experience and codes for solving Leetcode problems.
-I mainly use Python language.
+### This repo will record my learning experience and codes for solving Leetcode problems.

+### Mainly use Python language.